romelusw/os_project/README.md

 Engine that will provide data for the Application's Model.
 The MonitorUtil will provide components such as CPU, RAM, and Disk.
 MU will be a singleton that will require init to be called with the specified data components it would like to access.
 Once initialized and the polling has been defined for each component, MU will provide data to the Application's Model depending on the polling time.

 	-IWorker:
-	The compnents will follow this interface and override the function "getData," which will call private functions that will access the Android API to fetch the appropriate data.
+	The components will follow this interface and override the function "getData," which will call private functions that will access the Android API to fetch the appropriate data.
 The "getData" function will return a "MUDataObject."

 	-MUDataObject:
 	This will provide data for a single metric, such as I/O per second.
 Other properties of MUDataObject will be value, attribute, and timestamp.